 Free or cheap Galapagos land based tours and activities

-Although getting to the islands is quite pricey, the good news is that there are plenty of Galapagos land based tours and activities that won’t break your bank.
+Although getting to the islands is quite pricey, the good news is that once you’re there, you’ll find lots of free or affordable tours and activities that won’t break your bank.

 Santa Cruz Island offers probably the largest range of free/cheap things to do when you’re backpacking Galapagos.
 The three must-see places are Tortuga Bay beach, El Chato Giant Tortoise Reserve and Las Grietas natural pool.
 Consider also visiting La Estacion beach, El Garrapatero beach and Charles Darwin Research Station or taking a Bay Tour.

 There’s also plenty of affordable things to do in San Cristobal.
 Snorkel at Muelle Tijeretas, learn about the history of Galapagos in the Interpretation Centre and visit all the amazing beaches, such as Puerto Chino, La Loberia, Playa Mann and Playa Punta Carola.

 On Isabela Island, go snorkeling at Concha de Perla, bike to the Wall of Tears and relax on La Playita beach.

 Cheap Galapagos Islands hostels for backpackers